arnold-cheng/opioid-overprescribing/README.md

 # Opioid-Overprescribing

-Capstone project for the online [Python Data Science and Machine Learning course](https://codingnomads.co/courses/data-science-machine-learning-course?portfolioCats=3) by CodingNomads.
+This is the capstone project for the online [Python Data Science and Machine Learning course](https://codingnomads.co/courses/data-science-machine-learning-course?portfolioCats=3) by CodingNomads.
+In this project, I try to create a model that can predict if a doctor is overprescribing opioids and explore any natural clusters in the data.

+## Getting Started

+1. Install Jupyter, Python, and necessary libaries (see Requirements section)
+2. Download datasets from Medicare website (see Dataset section)
+3. Run specialties_exporter notebook to get subset of data (unless you are capable of running the entire dataset)

 ## Background